holden590/CNN_Sentinel2/README.md

 Backup of GIM code for thesis

+The Sentinel_2_CNN 1D and 2D files contain the code for running the Convolutional Neural Networks.
+Note that the ee_datasets.py needs to be saved down to the same Jupyter environment.

+This code was run on a Google Compute Virtual Instance running on a Nvidia GPU.

-Main reference gits can be found in stars and cloned repositories - major thanks to Skydipper and Jiaxuan for a major platform to build upon
+Main reference gits can be found in cloned repositories - major thanks to Skydipper and Jiaxuan for a major platform to build upon

 https://github.com/JiaxuanYou/crop_yield_prediction